Who We Are

 The Corporate Office is the administrative centre for the Society, comprising the Corporate Services and Fund-raising Departments.

 210 Middle Road

-Notice: In line with the nation’s latest Phase Two (Heightened Alert) status, our Corporate Office and service centres will be closed to visitors from 17 May 2021 until further notice.
-If you need any assistance, please call our main line at 6273 2010 between 8.30am to 5.30pm from Mondays to Fridays (excluding public holidays), or drop us an email at firstname.lastname@example.org
+Notice: In line with the nation’s latest Phase 2 (Heightened Alert) status, our Corporate Office will remain closed to visitors until further notice.
+You can reach us at 6273 2010 between 8.30am to 5.30pm from Mondays to Fridays (excluding public holidays), or email us at firstname.lastname@example.org

 Children Outreach @ Children's Society

 Children Outreach @ Children's Society carries out direct social work.
 Social workers and counsellors work on projects to ensure that children do not miss out on education, and provide support for families of inmates.